jackouni/RB130-139/RB139_study.md

 ## What is a Closure?

-A closure is a chunk of code that can reference variables and other methods that were defined within the lexical environment in which the closure was instantiated within, even after the execution of that lexical environment.
-Closures allow for a way to pass around chunks of code that can be executed, that can still access variables defined within lexical scope they were created within.
+A closure is a chunk of code that can reference artifacts (like variables and methods) that were defined within the lexical environment in which the closure was instantiated within, even after the execution of that lexical environment.
+Closures allow for a way to pass around chunks of code that can be executed that can still access variables defined within the lexical scope they were created within.

-Here's an example to demonstrate:
+**Here's an example to demonstrate:**

 ```ruby
 def some_method